-Students should come to class prepared with laptops, iPads, pens, pencils, colored pens or highlighters, and a spiral notebook or paper for taking notes or completed quizzes or assignments in class.
+Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or completed quizzes or assignments in class.
 Students should be prepared to take notes over lecture material if they choose.
+You may use your computer for this course content only in the classroom

-COMMUNICATION POLICY
+Levelland Campus COMMUNICATION POLICY